OctopusDeploy/blog/blog/2018-08/workers-performance.md

 # Conclusion

 In this post, with three simple deployments, I've picked apart the kinds of costs that deployments place on your Octopus Server machine.
 The examples weren't large or real, so if I can do load shedding in even these toy examples, you should be able to do more with real workloads.
-I hope they've made you a little more aware of some of the moving parts in your deployments and helped you understand how you can optimize your deployments using Workers.
+I hope they've made you a little more aware of some of the moving parts in your deployments and helped you understand how you can optimize your deployments for [steps that use Workers](https://octopus.com/docs/administration/workers#where-steps-run).
 There are lots of options, for example, from deploying from the server, to only pushing package diffs, to moving the entire package handling off to the Worker - maybe the diffs are small enough that spending the CPU on the server will make a big win on network traffic, or maybe you can colocate your package feeds, Workers and Azure targets so that turn out to be the best network option.
 Workers just give you more options on how to set up your deployments and how to spread the work.

+We've also got more docs [here](https://octopus.com/docs/administration/performance) and [here](https://octopus.com/docs/deployment-process/performance) to help you optimize your Octopus server.

 Remember that there's not much special about a worker.
 It's just a tentacle or SSH machine, so you can harvest whatever spare computing resources you have - that could be existing tentacle VMs that aren't worked much, it could be on-prem machines it could be Dev or Test boxes with spare cycles - or you can provision special worker infrastructure just for deployment load.